 To help eliminate delays, congestion and trouble spots on its highway network, the County receives Federal and State funding through the Federal Transportation Improvement Program (TIP), and is a voting member of the Nassau-Suffolk Transportation Coordinating Committee.
 The TIP is a compilation of transportation improvement projects, such as preserving and upgrading bridges and highways and making system-wide capacity and safety improvements scheduled to take place during a five-year period.
-The current TIP covers the years 2011-2015.
-The County is currently participating in the 2014-2018 TIP which is expected to be adopted during the third quarter of 2013.
+The current TIP, adopted in October 2013, covers the years 2014-2018.